 On the opening day of a 12-month internal organization Leadership Development Process I tried framing the 12 months within these boundaries:

-- Leadership is contextual = we need to understand the context you are being asked to exercise leadership accountability within and what clues or tools will allow you to best lead.
+- Leadership is contextual = we need to understand the context you are being asked to exercise leadership accountability within and what clues or tools will allow you to lead best.

-- When something works take notice = leadership is creating awareness of the minute details and how those things happen.
-When something happens that the team would like to have happen more take notice, figure out with the team what happened and test an experiment to repeat what worked.
+- When something works, take notice = leadership creates awareness of the minute details and how those things happen.
+When something happens that the team would like to have happen more, take notice, figure out with the team what happened and test an experiment to repeat what worked.

 - You will be wrong about 50% of the time.
-When you wrong admit it = nobody believes that leaders need to be superheroes.
-When you are wrong, make a bad decision, offend somebody, and fail to understand the environment tell the team, apologize and bring the team together to develop the next small experiment.
+When you are wrong, admit it = nobody believes leaders need to be superheroes.
+When you are wrong, make a bad decision, offend somebody, and fail to understand the environment, tell the team, apologize and bring the team together to develop the next small experiment.

 These 6 ideas above are meant to create enough separation from the belief that leadership requires a deep understanding of problems.

 As a leader finding solutions or making progress is not the absence of problems, it is looking for what is happening when the problem is absent.